Alexis-Bize/chadcn/registry/lazy-dialog/README.md

 # Lazy Dialog System

-A flexible and type-safe lazy dialog system for React applications that supports both dialogs with and without custom props.
+A flexible and type-safe lazy dialog system for React applications that supports both dialogs with and without custom props, featuring automatic portal rendering and event-based communication.

 ## Features